Adulting: 7 First Apartment Expenses

 Freezing their own food is a good option as well-many things can be frozen!

-These are just 7 Expenses to Consider When You Enter the Real World.
+These are just 7 first apartment expenses.
 I encourage you to help them set up a budget and try to stick to it.
 Help them to readjust after a couple of months to see what needs to be changed.

 What are any other unexpected expenses?
 Have you found some good ways to help your young adult to deal with them?
 Please share!